Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

 Yet in the midst of this intense hostility, both men acknowledge each other as individuals, with each referring to the other by name rather than by racist slang or generalization.
 They are able to hold a tense, but non-violent conversation.
 They share a glass of whiskey in his bar before their final showdown.
 They share a personal relationship with violence that is hidden beneath their loyalties to their prospective communities.
 They recognized themselves in the other warrior and that was what made their final battle inevitable and great.

 More in Common Than Wanting to Admit

-This can be parodied today in that many of the extremists factions share more points than they oppose in each other as well.
+This can be parodied today in that many of the extremist factions share more points than they oppose in each other as well.
 The commitment to our goals often overshadows both the good and bad aspects of our shared humanity.
 Just like Leary, we feel that we cannot acknowledge those aspects for fear of losing any ground that we have.
-Rightly or wrongly, that what's at stake is our own survival in some way.
+Rightly or wrongly, what's at stake is our own survival in some way.

-Of course, following this example to its conclusion like the show’s is pretty dark.
+Of course, following this example to its conclusion like the show is pretty dark.
 An endless cycle of hatred that just keeps repeating itself.
 Even finally losing to his rival doesn't dissuade Leary from his racist views.
 Something I found many people today would happen if you "punch a Nazi."

-However, the hope would be—and this is not mentioned or implied in the show at all—is that our society has developed enough self-awareness to see these factors and make the necessary adjustments that would not lead to an all out brawl like what Leary and Ah Sahm had in their fictional world.
+However, the hope would be—and this is not mentioned or implied in the show at all—is that our society has developed enough self-awareness to see these factors and make the necessary adjustments that would not lead to an all-out brawl like what Leary and Ah Sahm had in their fictional world.

 © 2021 Jamal Smith